Member Organizations

 Quality Assurance

-Statutory Decree No. 660 requires the establishment and operation of a mandatory quality assurance (QA) review systems for all audits in Turkey by the Public Oversight, Accounting and Auditing Standards Authority (KGK).
-The Union of Chambers of Certified Public Accountants of Turkey (TÜRMOB) reports that KGK’s QA system is in line with SMO 1 requirements.
+Statutory Decree No. 660 requires the establishment and operation of a mandatory quality assurance (QA) review systems for all audits in Türkiye by the Public Oversight, Accounting and Auditing Standards Authority (KGK).

-TÜRMOB was delegated the responsibility to conduct QA reviews for auditors of non-public interest entities under the oversight of KGK.
-TÜRMOB indicates in its SMO Action Plan that it established a system in line with SMO 1 requirements and has completed a self-assessment to demonstrate its level of compliance.
+TÜRMOB was also delegated the responsibility to conduct QA reviews for auditors of non-public interest entities (non-PIEs) under the oversight of KGK.
+TÜRMOB indicates in its SMO Action Plan that the QA review process for both PIEs and non-PIEs are almost fully in line with SMO 1 requirements due to legal limitations.

-Inspections are carried out at least once every 3 years for audit firms which audit public interest entities (PIEs), and every 6 years for non-PIEs.
-Results of inspections performed are announced to the public via an annual report.
+Inspections are carried out at least once every 3 years for audit firms which audit PIEs, and every 6 years for non-PIEs.

 Current Status: Adopted